MatijaVeselinovic/article-search/README.md

 * [A few react hooks]

 ## Notes and comments for the reviewer
+1. I've allowed for the .env file to not be gitignored on purpose, so you can pull the file from the git, otherwise wouldn't commit it of course :)
-1. I didn't have enough time to separate and abstract components more, but just letting you know I am aware that there should have been a few more components abstracted ideally.
+2. I didn't have enough time to separate and abstract components even more, but just letting you know that I am aware that there should have been a few more components abstracted ideally, such as popup, button, input...etc.
-2. I didn't use the Next.js simply because I am way more comfortable with React.JS and once again because I was very short on time.
+3. I didn't use the Next.js simply because I am way more comfortable with React.JS, and once again because I was very short on time.
-3. I didn't use Emotion or Stitches, once again for simplicity because of the time, but I've taken a look at them and I've previously used some similar software.
+4. I didn't use Emotion or Stitches, once again for simplicity because of the time, but I've taken a look at them and I've previously used some similar software, such as tailwind, just decided to go for css because of time once again.

 ##
 #### Author: [Matija Veselinovic](https://github.com/MatijaVeselinovic/)